SietsmaRJ/calculate_capice_precompute_scores/README.md

 - For each chromosome in the CADD file, it makes a folder named chrx (where x = chromosome) and places a gzipped tsv of all CADD entries for that chromosome.
 __Note: The program continually adds entries to this file, do NOT remove or replace this file till the program is done!__
 - Log_output: a file with timed messages on updates within the program.
 (Does not contain error messages or warnings).
+- progression_json: a json file containing set parameters, like batch_size, to keep track of progress during the programs execution.

 ## TODO:
 - Refactoring and optimization.